ShadowLp174/revoice.js/README.md

 ## Usage

-TLDR; You initiate a client, you join a voice channel and then you play media.
+TL;DR: You initiate a client, you join a voice channel and then you play media.

 Media has to be created using the Media class.
 You can stream both node streams and media files to revolt.